amacdougall/alanmacdougall-octopress-blog/source/_posts/2012-03-11-function-transformation.md

 <div class="itemList"></div>
 {% endcodeblock %}

-And the much more interesting Javascript:
+And the much more interesting JavaScript:

 {% codeblock lang:javascript %}
 (function() {